SIVASAMBAVI/VSDS-QUADRON-INTERN/README.md

 *  TASK 3 - To compile the C code under RISCV and equalize the output of GCC and RISCV (O1==O2).
 *  TASK 4 - Identify various RISC-V instruction type (R, I, S, B, U, J) and exact 32-bit instruction code in the instruction type format for below RISC-V instructions.
 *  TASK 5 - Use this RISC-V Core Verilog netlist and testbench for functional simulation experiment.
 Upload waveform snapshots for the commands on your GitHub.
 Reference GitHub repo is here.
+*  TASK 6 - Documentation for "Clock Cycle Divider: Crafting a Digital Clock Divider Circuit" using a RISC-V processor without external clock.
+*  TASK 7 - DEMONSTRATION OF CLOCK DIVIDER.

 ****************************